MrTact/StrangeFateCore/CoreSource/StrangeFateCore.md

 **Extraordinary Tier:** The skill provides Armor 1 for the chosen scope.

 **Superhuman Tier:** The skill provides Armor 2 for the chosen scope.
-Additionally, the character can withstand an additional Trifling consequence of the chosen scope.
+Additionally, the character can withstand an additional Mild consequence of the chosen scope.

 **Ascendant Tier:** The skill provides Armor 3 for the chosen scope.
-Moreover, the character can withstand an additional Trifling consequence of the chosen scope, and once per scene the character may clear a Trifling Consequence of the chosen scope as a free action.
+Moreover, the character can withstand an additional Mild consequence of the chosen scope, and once per scene the character may clear a Mild Consequence of the chosen scope as a free action.

 **Godlike Tier:** As Ascendant Tier, but the skill provides Armor 4 for the chosen scope.
-The character also receives one additional Middling Consequence slot of the chosen scope.
+The character also receives one additional Moderate Consequence slot of the chosen scope.

 ### STRIKE
 The skill can be used to cause physical harm to others in a manner consistent with its theme.
 For example, as part of the Common skill Arms, the Strike trapping is used to attack with weaponry, while as part of the Fists Common skill it's about slugging your foe with your bare mitts.
 Strike can only be used against individuals in the same zone as the character.
 For ranged offense, see Shoot.